Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks

 Solving explicitly we find $K_{\infty}(y,z) = \phi^{-(z-y)}$, and the Pfaffian kernel of the form (\ref{discretekernel1}) corresponding to $K_{\infty}(y,z)$ is

 and $\K_{12}(y,y) = 1-\phi^{-2}$.
-A little manipulation, using row and column operations as for the ARWPI model, shows that this is a kernel for a product Bernoulli($1- \phi^{-2}$) distribution.
-Convergence of $K_t(y,z)$ implies that all entries in the Pfaffian kernel converge, which in turn implies that the process $\eta_t$ converges to product Bernoulli($1-\phi^{-2}$) in distribution in the product topology.
+A little manipulation (using row and column operations as in (\ref{star1}) for the ARWPI model kernel) shows that this is a kernel for a product Bernoulli($1- \phi^{-2}$) distribution.
+Convergence of $K_t(y,z)$ implies that all entries in the Pfaffian kernel converge, which in turn implies that the process $\eta_t$ converges as $ t \to \infty$ to the product Bernoulli($1-\phi^{-2}$) in distribution in the product topology.

-For general non-zero initial conditions the same is almost true.
+For general non-zero initial conditions the same is true.
 Rather than analyse the kernel, we use a simple coupling argument for attractive nearest neighbour systems.
 All non zero solutions can be coupled between the maximal solution and a solution started from a single point.
-It therefore is enough convergence for the process $\eta^0_t$ started from a single occupied site, say the origin.
+It therefore is enough to prove convergence for the process $\eta^0_t$ started from a single occupied site, say the origin.
 But this process can be coupled with the process $\eta^{\Z}_t$ started from all occupied sites.
-Indeed by a graphical construction, or equivalently solving using the same Poisson drivers for jump and branch events, shows that
+Indeed by a graphical construction (or equivalently solving a system of equations using the same Poisson drivers for jump and branch events) shows that

 where $l_t,r_t$ mark the leftmost and rightmost occupied site in $\eta^0_t$.
 The behaviour of the pair $\{l_t,r_t\}$ is however easy to understand: provided $p+l>q$ and $q+r>p$ we can ensure $l_t \to -\infty$ and $r_t \to \infty$.
 Under these conditions the process looks like $\eta^Z_t$ in a growing interval, and we already know $\eta^{\Z}_t$ converges to Bernoulli equilibrium.